CLRX/CLRX-mirror/doc/AmdAbi.md

 * PTR_CONST_BUFFER_TABLE - pointer to const buffer table (2 registers).
 Each entry have 4 dwords.

+### About resource passing

+All global pointers resource descriptors stored in the UAV table begin from UAVID+1 id.
+By default UAVID=11 (or for driver older than 1384.xx UAVID=9).
+By default10th entry is reserved for global data constant buffer.
+9th entry is reserved for printf buffer.
+First eight entries is write only image descriptors if defined.

+Read only image descriptors stored in resource table.
+Constant buffer descriptors (0 and 1) stored in const buffer tables

 ### Argument passing and kernel setup

 First const buffer (id=0) holds: